onseventhflow/mnist-digit-classification-using-neural-network/README.md

-# mnist-digit-classification-using-cnn
+# MNIST Digit Classification Using Neural Network
-Handwritten digit classification using a Convolutional Neural Network (CNN) trained on the MNIST dataset with TensorFlow and Keras.
+This project implements a handwritten digit classification system using a fully connected neural network trained on the MNIST dataset with TensorFlow and Keras.